TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 26/Numbers 26.34.md

 ---

-These are the families of Manasseh; and they that were numbered of them were fifty and two thousand and seven hundred.
+These are the families of Manasseh; and those who were numbered of them were fifty-two thousand seven hundred.